celestebrant/library-of-books/README.md

 It is currently only possible to set up the `Books` gRPC server locally.

 Instructions:
 1. Ensure the latest Go-generated proto files exist by running `make generate_grpc_code`.
-Not working?
-Try running the `protoc` command which you can find inside that file, and ensure your GOPATH is correct.
+You will need Go plugins for the protocol compiler.
+See the [gRPC docs](https://grpc.io/docs/languages/go/quickstart/) on how set this up.
 1. Run `go run ./cmd/server`.
 1. You are now ready to make calls.
+Your terminal should look like it is hanging.

-## Calling the gRPC server through a client
+## Setting up a client
-To interact with the gRPC interface, you need to set up a client.
-An example of this exists in `./cmd/client/books_client.go`.
-Try it out with `go run ./cmd/client/` once your server is running.
+To interact with the gRPC server, you need to set up a client.
+An example client exists in `./cmd/client/books_client.go`.
+Try it out with `go run ./cmd/client/` once your server is running (in a separate terminal window).

-This project is not yet complete and the following features shall be added in due course:
-* ~~gRPC service for external transacting with the database~~ ✅
-* Ability for a customer to take out a book
-* Ability for a customer to return a book
-* Alert customers if the book due date has been reached
-* Charge customers a fee for overdue books
-* Ban customers from taking out books

 ## Interacting with the database directly
 While this is not recommended for real-life use, it may be useful for exploratory or debugging purposes.

-### Write demo
+### Querying via code
 A demo exists which creates a connection to the database and adds a book (writes a record to table `book`).
 You can run this with `go run ./cmd/db_write_demo`.

-### Connecting to the database via terminal
+### Querying via terminal
 A demo username and password (`user1` and `password1`) is defined in `./docker-compose.yaml` intended for demo purposes only.

 Run ```docker-compose exec database mysql -uuser1 -ppassword1``` to access the database via terminal.